RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Experiments

-\textbf{Pre-Training Parameter Setting.} We use Adam optimization with learning rate of 0.01, ${\beta}_1 = 0.9$, ${\beta}_2 = 0.999$, weight decay of 1e-7. we train for 64000 steps with the batch size of 64.
+Although some of the above models use both the document information and community information of researchers for pre-training, they may be inclined to extract one kind of information.
+Thus, we further design two baselines by model combinations that take advantage of semantic models in extracting textual information and graph-based models in extracting community information.

+\begin{itemize} \item \textbf{D\&M2vec}:A combination of feature-based models--Doc2vec and Metapath2vec.
+The Doc2vec and Metapathevec is pre-trained based on the above settings to obtain the researcher representations, which are concatenated as the input for fine-tuning tasks.

+\item \textbf{BERT\&RGCN}: A combination of end-to-end models--BERT and RGCN.
+The BERT and RGCN is first pre-trained based on the above setting.
+Then, we combine the pre-trained BERT model and RGCN model by concatenating the output embeddings.
+Both the pre-trained models are co-trained along with downstream models in the fine-tuning tasks. \end{itemize}

+\textbf{Pre-Training Parameter Setting.} For the hierarchical Transformer, we set the number of layers of hierarchical Transformer as 6, including three layers of Document Transformer and three layers of Researcher Transformer.
+The number of self-attention heads for each Transformer layer is set as 8.
+According to the average number of tokens per document and that of documents per researcher, we set the maximum length of inputs as 20 and 10 for Document Transformer and Researcher Transformer, respectively.
+For the local community encoder, we set the neighbor sampling hops as 2, the size of sampled neighbor set as 8 for efficiency, and the number of layers of GNN model as 2.
+For global contrastive learning, We set the temperature $\tau$ as 1, and the size of negative samples as 3.
+In training, we use Adam optimization with learning rate of 0.01, the exponential decay rates ${\beta}_1 = 0.9$ and ${\beta}_2 = 0.999$, weight decay of 1e-7. we train for 64000 steps with the batch size of 64, which is about 100 training epochs on the pre-training data.
 We set the researchers representation dimension and all the hidden layer dimensions as 64.
-The weight $\lambda_1$ and $\lambda_2$ of two auxiliary tasks is set as 0.1.
-For hierarchical Transformer, we set the number of layers as 3, the number of self-attention heads in each Transformer as 8, the maximum length of inputs as 20 and 10 respectively for Document Transformer and Researcher Transformer.
-For local community encoder, we set the neighbor sampling hops as 2, the size of sampled neighbor set as 8, and the number of layers of GNN model as 2.
-For global contrastive learning, We set the temperature $\tau$ as 1, and the size of negative samples as 3.
-The code and data on https://github.com/joe817/RPT.
+We evaluate different loss weights of two auxiliary tasks and set the optimal values 0.1 for both $\lambda_1$ and $\lambda_2$.
+The code and data is on https://github.com/joe817/RPT.

 \textbf{Hardware \& Software} All experiments are conducted with the following setting: \begin{itemize} \item Operating system: CentOS Linux release 7.7.1908 \item Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz. \item GPU: 4 GeForce GTX 1080 Ti \item Software versions: Python 3.7; Pytorch 1.7.1; Numpy 1.20.0; SciPy 1.6.0; Gensim 3.8.3; scikit-learn 0.24.0 \end{itemize}